sogeuni/contents/_abs/gotchas.md

     This [[assortedtips#^RVTCAUTION|will not work]].

-- A script may not **export** variables back to its [[internal#^FORKREF|parent process]], the shell, or to the environment.
+- A script may not **export** variables back to its [[internal-commands-and-builtins#^FORKREF|parent process]], the shell, or to the environment.
 Just as we learned in biology, a child process can inherit from a parent, but not vice versa.

     |   |
     |---|